 The Title VII process requires an initial attempt to resolve the matter internally, followed by an EEOC investigation that could last six months or more, after which an employee may file a complaint in federal court.
 Once in court, plaintiffs must prove that race was a “motivating factor” for an action that was discriminatory — or that race concerns were the “but for” cause of a retaliatory action.

 As noted above, Title VII imposes a $300,000 cap on compensatory damages.
 Still, this landmark civil-rights law remains a powerful tool and offers a viable remedy for employees whose damages are mostly economic.

 » View the flowchart that accompanies this article

 R. Scott Oswald is managing principal at The Employment Law Group, P.C.
-Olivia Firmand is an associate at the firm.
+At the time of publication, Olivia Firmand was an associate at the firm.